Citi appoints new country head

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Citi on Tuesday announced Ahmed Bozai as the new Citi Country Officer (CCO) for its business in Pakistan, a statement said.
+KARACHI: Citi announced Ahmed Bozai as the new Citi Country Officer (CCO) for its business in Pakistan, a statement said.

 As CCO, Ahmed will assume the overall responsibility for driving Citi’s business in the country and will report to Elissar Farah Antonios who has been recently appointed as the Head of Citi’s Middle East and North Africa (MENA) cluster.